th3cyb3rc0p/Cryptography-Notes/Week_2.md

 ![F function](./images/f.png)

-### S-boxes
+#### S-boxes

-S-boxes are just lookup tables.
-If S-Boxes were linear (if the S-boxes could be written as a Matrix vector product), the entire cipher would be linear and quickly broken.
-If S-Boxes would be random, it would result in an insecure block cipher (key recovery after 2^24 outputs).
+function {0,1}^6 --> {0,1}^4

+S-boxes are implemented as lookup tables.

+Example: a bad S-box choice
+   - There are good and bad versions of S-boxes.
+   - Mainly we don't want the S-boxes to be calculated via a linear function, because this would mean that all that DES does is xor'ing and moving bits around.
+   - If DES was wholly linear, this would mean that it's not fully random.
+   - **Choosing the S-boxes** at random would not be enough to make them secure, as the chances of them being linear would be too high.
+The key could be recovered after about 2^24 outputs.

 So what are the creators of DES advising to make S boxes lookup tables?
    - No output bit should be close to a linear function of the input bits
    - S-boxes are 4 to 1 maps.
    - …

 ### Exhaustive search on DES